ClusterHQ/flocker/docs/docker-integration/manual-install.rst

 Manually Installing Flocker with Docker Swarm
 =============================================

+#. :ref:`Install Flocker <full-installation-with-docker>`.
+   Follow these steps to install Flocker.
+#. :ref:`Configure Flocker <post-installation-configuration-with-docker>`.
+   Follow these steps to configure authentication and your chosen backend.
+   You will also enable the control service, the agent services, and the plugin.
+#. :ref:`Install Docker Swarm <manually-install-swarm>`.
 #.
-Follow the :ref:`full-installation-with-docker` steps, to install Flocker and the :ref:`plugin`.
-   The plugin is required for Docker Swarm integration.
-#.
-Follow the :ref:`post-installation-configuration-with-docker` steps, to configure authentication and your chosen backend.
-   These steps also include the enablement of the control service, the agent services, and the plugin.
-#.
-Install :ref:`Docker Swarm <manually-install-swarm>`.
-#.
-Follow a tutorial to see how to control Flocker via Docker Swarm.
+Follow a :ref:`tutorial <link-to-docker-tutorials>` to see how to control Flocker via Docker Swarm.

 .. _full-installation-with-docker: